 When Alice’s body is discovered, it doesn’t take long for the police to trace the death back to George, and he is brought to trial for murder.
 Now, despite his best efforts, there’s no way to hide his double life from Angela, who continues to love George as they await the verdict.

-On the day he’s to go to the electric chair, Angela visits George on death row, and professes she’ll love him the rest of her days.
+On the day he’s to go to the electric chair, Angela visits George on death row.
+She professes that she’ll love him the rest of her days.
 George promises to love Angela for the time he’s got left.

-The audience is somehow uplifted, filled with a desire to live, as George, the misfit, anti-hero who almost found his place in the sun, tragically walks to the electric chair.
+The film ends with George, the misfit, anti-hero who almost found his place in the sun, tragically walking to the electric chair.

 The Evolution of George Stevens

-In his pre-WWII career, director George Stevens made a name for himself primarily directing lighter, feel-good films, such as Alice Adams (1935), Swing Time (1936), Vivacious Lady (1938), and Woman of the Year (1942).
-Though skilled at directing both actors and actresses, Stevens garnered a unique reputation as a “women’s director” for his consistent ability to coax particularly remarkable performances out of the actresses in his films.
+During his pre-WWII career, director George Stevens made a name for himself primarily directing lighter, feel-good films, including Alice Adams (1935), Swing Time (1936), Vivacious Lady (1938), and Woman of the Year (1942).

-Between 1943 and 1946, George Stevens literally saw the best and the worst of mankind.
-And when he returned to Hollywood after his distinguished service, there was no way his films would ever be the same.
+Between 1943 and 1946, George Stevens saw the best and the worst of mankind.
+When he returned to Hollywood after his distinguished service, Stevens knew his films would never be the same.
 As Stevens said of his post-WWII career [aff. link]: